Mucus In Your Stool With IBS: Causes & When To Worry

 When not to take Imodium:

 - Better not to use Buscopan IBS relief.

 - If your diarrhea is not due to IBS (diarrhea not associated with food, awakens you at night, or is associated with fever).
 It’s better to consult your doctor.

 - If you have IBS pain without diarrhea.

 - If you have dysentery, inflammatory bowel syndrome, or a condition called membranous colitis.

-The treatment of IBS is highly individualized and what applies to a certain patient may not apply to you.
+The treatment of IBS is highly individualized, and what works for one patient may not work for you.

-Mucus in stool is with IBS may be a normal sign.
-But it is usually get confused with other conditions that may be similar to the IBS attack.
+Mucus in stool with IBS may be a typical sign.
+But it often gets confused with other conditions that may resemble an IBS attack.

 This table summarizes these conditions and how to differentiate between each of them:

 Q: Is mucus in stool with IBS dangerous?